The Trust has a preference for supporting short-term projects where visible benefits and outcomes are expected over a period of 3-12 months.

 To assist other non-statutory bodies in carrying out any of the above objects

 The amount of grant available is variable.
 For guidance it should be noted that the majority of grants are in the range of £500 to £2,500.
 When applying please remember that the approximate grant total per annum for all projects is £50,000/£60,000.
+Applicants who apply for in excess of £5,000 are almost always rejected or indeed those whose total project cost is in the tens of thousands.

 You must be a charity registered in the UK to apply. (or on the deemed list of charities with the Charity Commission for Northern Ireland and awaiting the call forward to apply.
 You may be asked for evidence of your status in this regard).